-The John Harris Memorial Collection was established in 1988 and owed its start to an idea of Arnold Wall (2983) and Ormond Wilson (3570) for a collection of books written by Old Boys.
-The idea was strongly supported by then Headmaster, Dr M J Rosser, and Deputy Headmaster, D G Hamilton.
-The idea might not have come to fruition had not Arnold Wall written to every Old Boy who he knew was an author, suggesting the donation of a book for the Collection.
-Many were happy to oblige.
-The scope of the Collection was expanded to include books written by College staff and members of the Board of Governors, and books of interest, such as biographies of Old Boys.
+The John Harris Memorial Collection of books written by Old Boys was established in 1986.
+It owes its start to an idea of Arnold Wall (2983) and Ormond Wilson (3570).
+The idea was supported by the then Headmaster, Dr MJ Rosser, and the Deputy Headmaster, DG Hamilton.
+Arnold Wall wrote to every Old Boy who he knew was an author, suggesting the donation of a book for the collection and many were happy to oblige.
+The scope of the collection has subsequently expanded to include offprints, books written by staff and the Board of Governors, and books about Old Boys.

-The Collection now has over 1,000 publications and is held on the first floor of the Hare Memorial Library.
-The books may be accessed on the premises but are not available for borrowing.
-Any Old Boy wanting to know if his book is in the Collection may consult the catalogue at the CCOBA Office.
+The collection has more than 1300 items and is located on the first floor of the Library in Big School.
+The books may be accessed – by appointment – on the premises, but are not available for borrowing.